Salò, or the 120 Days of Sodom: Filming

 The shooting, carried out mainly in the 16th-century Villa Gonzaga-Zani in Villimpenta in the spring of 1975, was difficult and involved scenes of homophilia, coprophagia and sadomasochism.
 The acts of torture in the courtyard caused some of the actors to suffer abrasions and burns.
 Actress Hélène Surgère described the film shoot as "unusual", with nearly 40 actors being on set at any given time, and Pasolini shooting "enormous" amounts of footage.
 She also noted the mood on the set as "paradoxically jovial and immature" in spite of the content.
 In-between working, the cast shared large meals of risotto and also had football games played against the crew of Bernardo Bertolucci's Novecento, which was being filmed nearby.
 It also marked the reconciliation between the then 34-year-old Bertolucci and his old mentor after several disagreements following Pasolini's criticism of Last Tango in Paris (1972) and his failure to defend it from drastic censorship measures.
 During the soccer match against the crew of Novecento both directors supported their teams, except that while Bertolucci did it from the bench, Pasolini played directly on the field.
 The crew of Novecento wore a purple shirt with phosphorescent bands to distract the opponents and had lined up, passing them off as engineers, two players from the youth team of Calcio Parma.
 The Salò crew lost 5 to 2 and Pasolini, furious, left the field before the end shouting: "He doesn't read anything anymore, that guy!" to Bertolucci.

 During production, some reels were stolen and the thieves demanded a ransom for their return.
 Using doubles, the same scenes were reshot but from a different angle.
 At the trial for Pasolini's murder, it was hypothesized that Pasolini was told the film reels were discovered in Ostia Lido.
 He was led there by Pelosi, the accused, and fell victim to an ambush, where he was murdered.
-However there is no concrete evidence for this theory.
+However, there is no concrete evidence for this theory.

 Post-production

 Musical score

 The original music corresponds to Ennio Morricone interpreted at the piano by Arnaldo Graziosi.
-Other non-original music was Carl Orff's Carmina Burana in Veris leta facies at the nearly end of the film during Circle of Blood.
-Other music was several Frédéric Chopin's pieces Preludes Op.28 nº 17 and nº4 and Valses Op.
-34 nº 2 in La minor.
+Other non-original music was Veris leta facies from Carl Orff's cantata Carmina Burana at nearly the end of the film during Circle of Blood.
+Other music were several Frédéric Chopin's pieces: Preludes Op.
+28, no. 17 and no. 4, and Valse Op.
+34, no. 2, in A minor.